passbolt/passbolt_help/_pages/api/folders/folders-read.md

 ### Success response

-A successful response will have an array of json objects representing a single folder and the associated data.
+A successful response will return a object representing the folder and the associated data.
-It will look something like this example:
+It will look something like this, the previously mentioned request:

 ```
 {